skiritan/aws-identity-round-robin-workshop/docs/delegation/build.md

     Go to the S3 console, check the box next to the bucket with the name assigned to *LoggingBucketName* which you note in Step 6, click on **Permissions**, and then Click on **Bucket Policy**.
 Note that the policy allows the CloudTrail service to read the ACL of the *LoggingBucket* and also to create logs with prefixes containing the AWS account ID. you can read more about this policy at this [link](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/create-s3-bucket-policy-for-cloudtrail.html).

-9. Go to the S3 console, check the box next to the bucket with the name *LoggingBucketName*.
-Click on **Properties**.
-Now click the **Overview** tab and then click the **AWSLogs** folder prefix.
+9. Now click the **Overview** tab and then click the **AWSLogs** folder prefix.
 You should then see the AWS account ID of your account as shown below.

     ![LoggingBucket](./images/IamEssBucket.png)

     This shows that AWS CloudTrail logs for your account have started to make their way to the S3 bucket.
 It may take up to five minutes for logs to start appearing.
+You can go further into the directory by year, month, and day to see logs as they appear.
+The logs are stored in ".gz" (gzip) format.
+If you have an archive management tool and you see one of these log files, feel free to download it to your workstation and expand the archive.
+Again, it may take several minutes for the logs to begin to appear.

 ## Understanding Roles